 Is Sugar Found in Fruit Good or Bad for Your Health?

 Nutrition can be a fickle beast.
-With countless fitness bloggers, nutrition gurus and exercise experts out there on the web, it can be difficult to decipher what foods will benefit your body and what foods with do more damage than good.
+With countless fitness bloggers, nutrition gurus and exercise experts out there on the web, it can be difficult to decipher what foods will benefit your body and what foods will do more damage than good.
 Let us make it simple for you: think back to your younger years; to the years filled with nap times, gold stars and crayons.
 Now picture yourself spilling out those crayons to create a masterpiece in your art class.
-What if the box was filled entirely with black and white crayons instead of a wide array of dazzling tones?
+What if the box was entirely black and white crayons instead of a wide array of dazzling tones?
 That wouldn’t create a very pretty picture at all.

-What is sugar, really?
+What is Sugar, Really?